Luis Severino: 2016

 Severino began the 2016 season in the Yankees starting rotation.
 In a game against the Chicago White Sox on May 13, 2016, Severino left the game with an apparent injury after giving up 7 runs in 2.2 innings.
 The next day, he was placed on the 15-day disabled list due to right triceps inflammation.
 On May 30, 2016, he was activated from the disabled list, and optioned to the Triple-A Scranton/Wilkes-Barre RailRiders.
 He was called back up on July 25 and was primarily used as a reliever for the remainder of the season.

-On September 26, Severino was ejected for the first time in his Major League career after hitting Justin Smoak with a pitch.
-This followed after he hit Josh Donaldson on the elbow and Blue Jays starter J. A. Happ hit Chase Headley with a pitch in the first inning.
+On September 26, Severino was ejected for the first time in his major league career after hitting Justin Smoak with a pitch.
+This followed after he hit Josh Donaldson on the elbow in the first inning and Toronto Blue Jays starter J. A. Happ hit Chase Headley with a pitch in the 2nd inning.

 Severino finished the 2016 season with a 3–8 record and an ERA of 5.83.
 In his 11 starts, he went 0–8 with an 8.50 ERA and 1.78 WHIP.
 However, in his 11 relief appearances, he went 3–0 with a 0.39 ERA and 0.77 WHIP.